thenavdeeprathore/SeleniumPOC/README.md

 * Config to kill all the launched browser instances.
 * Config to get screenshots for the failed test cases.
 * Config for BrowserStack.
-* Config for Code Coverage.
+* Config for Code Coverage using Jacoco.